Our bottom line

 Also handy is DEGIRO’s relatively wide range of order types – something that some retail brokerages can make difficult.
 Day orders, market order, limit orders etc: DEGIRO offers them, and across most of the assets classes that it handles, namely stocks, ETFs, futures, bonds, options and warrants.
 Again, though, if these order-types and assets classes aren’t important to you, or you’re not sure what you’re doing, these aren’t going to be features that will matter that much to you.

 DEGIRO’s commission prices

 For UK shares, DEGIRO charges £1.75 + 0.014% for a trade, with a maximum of £5 charge.
 Other exchanges – such as foreign shares – have different pricing structures: there isn’t any one standard price.
-Finding the pricing information of DEGIRO’s website can be difficult: it’s easy to find the examples that the firm provides, but not the definitive pricing structures that apply in particular circumstances.
-The trick is to download the Fee Schedule PDF, which at the time of writing (July 2020) you’ll discover by clicking “see our rates” on the Fee tab.
+Finding the pricing information on DEGIRO’s website can be difficult: it’s easy to find the examples that the firm provides, but not the definitive pricing structures that apply in particular circumstances.
+The trick is to download the Fee Schedule PDF, which you’ll discover by clicking the “see our fees” link on the Fee tab.